mvolkmann/blog/src/smalltalk.md

 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"
 target="_blank">A brief introduction to the System Browser</a>.

+## Workspaces

+TODO: Describe these.

+## Transcripts

+TODO: Describe these.

+## Text Editors

+TODO: Describe these.
+How do these differ from Workspaces?

+## Message Names

+These windows enable searching for implementors of methods whose name contains a given substring.
+For example, enter "select:" to find all the classes that have a method whose names end with that.
+Those include `Bag`, `Collection`, `Dictionary`, `Heap`, `OrderedCollection`, `SequenceableCollection`, and `SortedCollection`.

 ## Morphs

 Morphs are graphical items that can be added to the WorldMorph or a LayoutMorph.